Ever had an experience where a particular movement was just a lot harder than you thought it would be?

-It’s as if we are hard wired to recognize and appreciate it, and I’m going to share some useful tips that will help you to move better right away.
+Fluid, controlled movement simply looks (and feels) good.
+It’s as if we are hard wired to recognize and appreciate it, and I’m going to share five useful tips that will help you to tap into that and move better right away.

 1. Slow it Down for Instant Awareness

-We have a tendency to muscle through those movements we have a particularly hard time with.
+We tend to muscle through those movements we have a hard time with.
 If something is really difficult to do, it’s easier to just move quickly to get through it.

 But that won’t lead to graceful movement – and it’s not safe either!

 So, how do you move better, even with especially difficult skills?
 Slow down and pay attention.

 It may sound cheesy, but being mindful is really the key to better movement, and it’s what all the rest of these tips hinge upon.